Discover Connecticut History

 Floods and earthquakes, wars and famines, engineering failures and economic collapses — these frightening events seem to define modern life.
-We name them “disasters.”
+We call them “disasters.”
 But what makes a disaster different from other periods of time?
 In a freewheeling conversation, two leading scholars in the field of disaster studies will consider events in Connecticut history and beyond, thinking out loud together about why some kinds of bad news are considered disasters while others are not, and what difference it makes.

 Light refreshments will be served, and River Bend Bookshop will be on hand to sell copies of the speakers’ work.